karchit/s3-object-lambda-workshop/README.md

 ```Shell
 zip -r9 function.zip .
 ```
+Windows users can archive the directory using the default windows explorer or other 3rd party software.

 3. From the AWS Console, go to [Lambda homepage](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions) and click on "Create Function".